QuinnContaldi/Chapter2DesignPatterns/README.md

 >

 3. **Subscription Mechanism**:
    The `RegistorObserver` method in the `Commander` class allows `Observers` (like `RedSquad`, `BlackSquad`, and `Tank1`) to subscribe to notifications from the subject.
-When commanders notify their observers, all registered observers receive the updates about the orders, fulfilling the subscription mechanism described in your Markdown:
+When commanders notify their observers, all registered observers receive the updates about the orders, fulfilling the subscription mechanism.

 > **Subscribing:** Observers add themselves to the Subject's notification list to receive updates.